-Industry grants totaling \$29,571 were recorded as revenue during the quarter as part of the terms of the \$200,000 award received from the National Research Council Industrial Research Assistance Program and previously disclosed to the public by the Company.
+Industry grants totaling \$29,572 were recorded as revenue during the quarter as part of the terms of the \$200,000 award received from the National Research Council Industrial Research Assistance Program and previously disclosed to the public by the Company.
 The funds have been primarily used to pay for some research costs and salary of an Arch scientist.
-As a result, salary expense was up to \$49,600 in the first quarter from \$26,712 the year before, an increase of \$22,888.
+As a result, salary expense was \$49,609 in the third quarter, similar to \$49,568 the year before.

-Interest on long-term debt and bank charges increased to \$47,348 in the second quarter from \$25,947 in the same quarter last year mostly due to additional non-cash interest of approximately \$22,000 accruing on \$2,000,000 of delayed convertible notes issued by the Company since the second quarter of the 2019 fiscal year.
+Interest on long-term debt and bank charges increased to \$47,459 in the third quarter from \$31,133 in the same quarter last year mostly due to additional non-cash interest of approximately \$16,000 accruing on additional delayed convertible notes issued by the Company since the third quarter of the 2019 fiscal year.
+Please see note 7 of the third quarter 2020 Financial Statements for more details of the new delayed convertible notes issued in the past year.